Mantagar/falls-prevention/README.md

 ```

 # Tuning
-Best hyperparameters can be found by running the tuner, which after trying 50 points saves its state in **checkpoints/** with extension ".tuner".
+Best hyperparameters can be found by running the tuner, which after trying 50 points saves its state in **checkpoints/** with extension *.tuner*.
 ```
 python tuner.py
 ```